Let’s begin the walkthrough of creating a new stream of passive income from start to finish.

 - Once these products are complete, create a sales page for them, add an online shopping cart, and begin selling and promoting.

 This is a very basic plan, which you can customize to fit your idea.

 Now all sorts of things could go wrong with this plan.
 Maybe maintaining X words per day will be too much.
 Maybe you don’t have money to hire people and will need to learn how to do the typography and audio editing yourself.
 The plan can always be adapted as needed.
 The point of planning is to envision a path to completion.

 Some people work well with daily quotas, such as time quotas (work X hours per day) or results quotas (write X words per day).
 Other people are more productive without the pressure of quotas.
 Experiment to see which approach works best for you.

 If you keep making progress each day, and if you bring your work to a publishable quality at the end of each day, you’ll eventually have a completed product.

 What Are Your Passive Income Priorities?

-If you’re going to follow along with your own idea, then I encourage you to pick an idea, create a quick outline, and determine how you’re going to move it forward to completion.
+I encourage you to pick an idea, create a quick outline, and determine how you’re going to move it forward to completion.
 There’s no time like the present!